pherzo-ai/domain-enrichment/README.md

 service.
 It produces a tidy per-account folder structure (CSV / TXT / raw JSON), a combined master CSV, and an optional "is the site live?" content check.

-> This started as an Amazon-only experiment and grew into a general, reusable
-> apex-domain research pipeline for an arbitrary list of accounts.

 ---